Baby Breathing Patterns: What Is Normal And When To Worry

 3. How does a baby’s breathing pattern change as they grow?

-A baby’s breathing pattern evolves as they develop.
-In the first year, the rate is 30-60 breaths per minute.
-Between one and three years, it’s 24-40 breaths.
+A baby’s breathing pattern changes as they grow.
+According to the Centers for Disease Control and Prevention, the respiratory rate is 40–60 breaths per minute during the first month.
+By six months, it decreases to 25–40 breaths per minute (23).
+Then, it’s 24-40 breaths between one and three years.
 From three to six years, it decreases to 22-34 breaths, and from six to 12 years, it further reduces to 18-30 breaths.
-Finally, from 12 to 18 years, the rate is 12-16 breaths (15).
+Finally, from 12 to 18 years, the rate is 12-16 breaths per minute (24).

 4. Can environmental factors such as pollution or cigarette smoke affect a baby’s breathing pattern?